tacoavengers/time-space-complexity/README.md

 - It's a way for developers to describe how long an algorithm takes to run.
 Developers need a way to compare the efficiences of different approaches to the same problem.

+- Question: Why can't we just say the actual amount of time?
+- Answer: Becasue computers, laptops, and phones run at different speeds.

 import math
 import random
 import time